Erwin9411/projectDPREP2/README.md

 Second, summarize your results concisely.
 Make use of subheaders where appropriate.

 The method that is chosen is linear regression.
-This method is used to predict the influence of the independent variable price on the dependend variable perceived quality.
+This method is used to predict the influence of the independent variable price on the dependent variable perceived quality.
 Perceived quality is expressed in the star-rating.
 By using linear regression there can, or can not, be concluded if there is a correlation between the variables and what the exact linear regression is.
 With this information the research question is answered.

+normale goedkopere telefoon hogere rating krijgen, extremer bij amaozn dan bij bol.com bij bol.com ook duurdere telefoons hoge rating krijgen maar meer dan bij amazon

+wel lichte stijgende lijn bij beide firms bij bol.com iets hoger

+r2 verklaart heel weinig, bij amazon nog lager dan bol.com.
+0

+Dus variantie is niet uitgelegd

+niet aantal reviews meegenomen dus niet heel betrouwbaar

 ## Repository overview